-OMGTea uses only the highest quality matcha across all of our grades and we introduced our easily understandable ‘A’ system to differentiate between each product.
+OMGTea uses only the highest quality matcha tea across all of our grades and we created our simple ‘A’ system to help differentiate between each product.
 This system is similar to one often used to select the finest grains of wood to craft high-end guitars.

 Our AA matcha is blended using first and second harvest leaves and is of a quality on par with ‘ceremonial grade’.
-It is ideal for drinking alone or as a latte.
-It’s our midrange market matcha, still better quality than most matcha products labelled premium or ceremonial that you will find on the UK market.
+It is ideal for drinking as a latte or in a smoothie but can also be consumed on its own as tea and used as an ingredient in matcha recipes.

-Our AAA+ and AAA matcha teas are made from premium first harvest hand picked leaves.
+Our AAA+ and AAA matcha teas are both made exclusively from premium first harvest hand picked leaves.

-OMGTea AAA Grade is a premium ceremonial grade for Matcha lovers who appreciate the fine taste and who like it traditionally straight Japanese style.
+OMGTea AAA Grade is a premium ceremonial grade for Matcha lovers who appreciate the fine taste of quality matcha and who like to consume it traditionally straight Japanese style and can also be used in other matcha drinks and recipes.

 AAA+ is our most premium grade and ideal for drinking straight Japanese style.